ssvassiliev/md-theory-presentation/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 ## Neighbour Searching Methods
  - Divide simulation system into grid cells - cell lists.
- - Compile a list of neighbors for each particle searching all pairs - Verlet lists.
+ - Compile a list of neighbors for each particle by searching all pairs - Verlet lists.

 ### Cell Lists
 - Divide the simulation domain into cells with edge length greater or equal to the cutoff distance.